 - Dressing is easier for stroke survivors if they wear loose-fitting clothes in soft fabrics, slip-on shoes, elastic waistbands, and clip-on earrings and ties.

 - If swallowing or chewing is an issue, puree foods or prepare soft foods like mashed potatoes, eggs, cottage cheese, and soup.
-Try nutrition drinks and liquid supplements if he is not eating enough.
+Try nutrition drinks and liquid supplements if they are not eating enough.

 - Get tools that can help.
-If he has trouble using regular utensils, try forks and knives with larger handles, and rubberized pads to hold plates in place.
+If they have trouble using regular utensils, try forks and knives with larger handles, and rubberized pads to hold plates in place.

-- When you prepare meals, follow his health team's diet advice if he needs to lose weight or lower his cholesterol levels or blood pressure.
+- When you prepare meals, follow their health team's diet advice if they need to lose weight or lower their cholesterol levels or blood pressure.

-- You may not need to help her do her daily exercises.
+- You may not need to help them do their daily exercises.
 But be nearby.
-She may need you if she has trouble reading or remembering how to do an exercise.
+They may need you if they has trouble reading or remembering how to do an exercise.

 - Play cards, memory games, crosswords, and other puzzles to help memory and thinking skills.

-- Play music on her "neglected" side (usually the opposite side from the brain injury), so she needs to turn to hear it.
-A computer may have colorful visuals that also draw her attention, making her more aware of that side.
+- Play music on their "neglected"side (usually the opposite side from the brain injury), so they need to turn to hear it.
+A computer may have colorful visuals that also draw their attention, making their more aware of that side.